TriplyDB/Documentation/docs/triply-etl/transform/ratt/index.md

 - `key` A new key where the WKT string is stored.

 ## Example
-The following example creates a WKT literal from geo coordinates of Amsterdam:
+The following example creates a WKT literal from the geo coordinates of Amsterdam:
 ```ts
 fromJson({ place: 'Amsterdam', lat: 52.37308, long: 4.89245 }),
 wkt.addPoint({
   latitude: 'lat',
   longitude: 'long',